 The Divine Word College Religious Formation Program aims to foster within each student a life-long commitment to serving God's people, whether that be as a religious-missionary, a religious, a diocesan priest, or a lay person.
 The Program encourages the development of the student's intellectual capability, spiritual gifts, growth in community and ministerial skills.
-This occurs within a community intentionally cross-cultural and shaped by the missionary spirituality of the Society of the Divine Word (SVD).
+This occurs within an intercultural community and shaped by the missionary spirituality of the Society of the Divine Word (SVD).